urieltan/tp/docs/DeveloperGuide.md

 * If it is successful, it will return a CommandResult with a successful message to the UI.

 ---
-The following sequence diagrams displays a `Todo` being added to the TaskList.
+The following sequence diagrams displays a `Todo` being added to the TaskList after inputting the following command: `add todo desc/Complete homework date/12-12-2020 time/2359`.
 Adding an `Event` follows a similar sequence.

 ![AddSequenceDiagram](images/addTask/AddSequenceDiagram.png)
 The following sequence diagram exhibits the behavior of logic.

 ![AddTaskSequenceDiagram](images/addTask/AddTaskSequenceDiagram.png)
 The following activity diagram shows what happens when the user enters an add task command:

 ![AddTaskActivityDiagram](images/addTask/AddTaskActivityDiagram.png)